RyanHirsch/ptk-ipfs/README.md

 - different requesting locations
 - the actual file has changed
 - Hosts deciding to deliver different data to you for unknown other reasons

+Yeah, you're pretty much out of luck when this happens and it limits the ability of this whole thing to work as intended. joy...